Locchuong96/machine-learning/mottos/readme.md

 ### 11.9.22

-    when every slowdown an uncertainty, let try to make a breakthrough, be  more active and more confidence.
+    When every slowdown an uncertainty, let try to make a breakthrough, be  more active and more confidence.